Defxult/reactionmenu/README.md

 ---
 * `ReactionMenu.set_main_pages(*embeds: Embed)`
   * On a dynamic menu, set the pages you would like to show first.
 These embeds will be shown before the embeds that contain your data
 ---
+* `ReactionMenu.set_relay(func)`
+  * Set a function to be called with a given set of information when a reaction is pressed on the menu
+---
 * `ReactionMenu.set_sessions_limit(limit: int, message='Too many active reaction menus.
 Wait for other menus to be finished.')`
   * *class method* Sets the amount of menu sessions that can be concurrently active.
 Should be set before any menus are started and cannot be called more than once